 end

 The dispatcher receives the post-fold chain and walks it normally.
 From the walker's perspective, injected slots and user slots are indistinguishable — each is a Dispatcher::Slot, each is invoked via Boundary.execute, each appends a crossing to context.
+The injected: true flag on injected slots is preserved for introspection (see Named Routes below); it does not change dispatch behavior.

 The named-routes registry (Engine#named_routes) exposes the user-declared chain only, not the post-fold chain. oculus-button and other downstream tooling see the chain the site wrote, not the framework plumbing.
 The Slot struct carries an injected? flag set by Injections.apply; the named-routes view filters to !injected?.